kwaldenphd/web-scraping-python/README.md

   </tr>
   </table>

-Q8A: Select another web page that includes unstructured text.
+Q4A: Select another web page that includes unstructured text.
 From looking at the public web page, what text do you want to scrape from this web page (i.e. specific sections, multiple paragraphs, etc.)?

 A few places to start for unstructured text:
-- [The Observer!](https://ndsmcobserver.com) (or another news publication of your choosing)
 - [WikiSource](https://en.wikisource.org/wiki/Main_Page)(a library of texts that are not covered by copyright)
   * [U.S. Presidential State of the Union Addresses](https://en.wikisource.org/wiki/Portal:State_of_the_Union_Speeches_by_United_States_Presidents)
   * [U.S. Presidential Inaugural Speeches](https://en.wikisource.org/wiki/Portal:Inaugural_Speeches_by_United_States_Presidents)
 - [Project Gutenberg](https://www.gutenberg.org) (a library of literary works or texts that are not covered by copyright)

-Q8B: Take a look at the HTML for this page.
+Q4B: Take a look at the HTML for this page.
 What tags or other HTML components do you see around the section of the page you want to work with?
 For this question, we're thinking about how we will end up writing a program with `BeautifulSoup` to isolate a section of the web page.

-Q8C: Develop an outline for a Python program that scrapes unstructured text from the web page you selected.
+Q4C: Develop an outline for a Python program that scrapes unstructured text from the web page you selected.

 A preliminary workflow:
 - Load URL and create BeautifulSoup object